What to Avoid During your Home Purchase

-Don't give your FSBO (for sale by owner) seller earnest money, made out directly to him.
-Until the sale is complete, any good faith money remains yours.
-Any good faith money is to be applied to your expenses closing; the individual seller may not know this.
-A neutral party, like an attorney can hang onto your funds, or you may put them temporarily into a trust account until closing.
-The disposition of good faith money, in the case of a failed transaction, should be written in the purchase agreement with your seller.
+Don't give your FSBO (for sale by owner) seller a "good faith" deposit, delivered to his door.
+As a rule, your good faith deposit is yours, not the seller's until closing.
+Any good faith funds are to be used for your expenses upon closing; some FSBO sellers might not understand this.
+A neutral party, like an attorney can hold your funds, or you may place them temporarily into a trust account until you close.
+The final disposition of earnest money, in the case of a failed transaction, should be specified in the purchase agreement with the seller.

 Got a Question?